Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

 - Jokic's Nuggets average 99.5 possessions per game, which ranks 27th among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- Defensively, the Suns are ranked sixth in the league, allowing 111.6 points per game.
+- Allowing 111.6 points per contest, the Suns are the sixth-ranked team in the league defensively.

-- The Suns are the 11th-ranked squad in the league, allowing 42.9 rebounds per game.
+- On the boards, the Suns are 11th in the league, conceding 42.9 rebounds per game.

-- Looking at assists, the Suns are ranked third in the NBA, conceding 23.4 per contest.
+- In terms of assists, the Suns have allowed 23.4 per game, third in the NBA.

-- The Suns are the third-ranked team in the league at allowing threes, conceding 11.4 made 3-pointers per game.
+- Looking at 3-pointers, the Suns are ranked third in the NBA, conceding 11.4 makes per game.

 Nikola Jokic vs. the Suns